-We are performing a train test split on our dataset.
-We are providing the test size as 0.20, that means our training sample contains 320 training set and test sample contains 80 test set
+We are splitting our data into train and test datasets using the scikit-learn library.
+We are providing the test size as 0.20, which means our training data contains 320 training sets, and the test sample contains 80 test sets.

 from sklearn.model_selection import train_test_split X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.20, random_state = 0)

 Next, we are doing feature scaling to the training and test set of independent variables.

 from sklearn.preprocessing import StandardScaler sc = StandardScaler() X_train = sc.fit_transform(X_train) X_test = sc.transform(X_test)